Topic: Transportation Services

 - to a designated school from areas where such schools have been closed or have not been built;

-- to a designated school for any student designated by the District to attend that specific school.
+- to a designated school for any student designated by the Division to attend that specific school.

-- The District may choose to provide transportation services to Alternative Programs at its sole discretion:
+- The Division may choose to provide transportation services to Alternative Programs at its sole discretion:

 - Alternative Language Programs that meet Provincial criteria for bilingual or immersion instruction and Programs of Choice that have a unique instructional or curricular focus (programs such as, but not limited to, Arts Core, Cogito, Logos, Science Alternative, and Sports Alternative Programs).